Key Stage 3

 In Year 7 students gain expertise in skills and techniques and learn how to apply them in different activities.
 Students start to understand what makes a performance effective.
 They are encouraged to develop their understanding of health and fitness, together with developing a deeper appreciation of each other’s strengths and weaknesses, by applying evaluative comments.
 An extensive range of after school sport is offered, to help develop students’ skills and confidence in a more competitive environment.

 Students also start to identify the types of activity they prefer and take on roles such as leader and official.
-The students have two lessons a week.
-Indoor lessons are performed in form classes and consist of a mixture of activities, including: dance, SPARQ, fitness, badminton, rounders and gymnastics.
+The students have two lessons a week, during the first term students are tested in a variety of activities before being set into top girls, top boys and mixed lower groups.
+Indoor lessons consist of a mixture of activities, including: dance,HRF, badminton and gymnastics.

 Year 8 and 9

 The main focus during Years 8 and 9 is on learning and developing specific sports, continuing to apply evaluative comments to their own and others’ work.
 Students are encouraged to develop their understanding of health and fitness together with developing a deeper understanding of anatomy and physiology.
 Students learn about the skeletal and muscular systems across the different range of activities.
 Students are encouraged to take on leadership roles in sports education.